 The first questions to ask is why is a naturally reared dog having these issues?
 Wasn’t Meshach also naturally reared (NR)?
 Yes both were/are naturally reared.
 The simple answer is EPIGENETIC.
 The next question is, then why bother with natural rearing?
 Because we must start somewhere.
 Dogs are not getting healthier and they are not living longer due to conventional care.
 However, I do know of those who have naturally reared their breeds for generations and their dogs are now very healthy.
 Keep in mind Meshach was only first generation NR, same with Ezra.

 So what are we doing to help him?
 Once again I am using sound to harmonize sound.
 Put a better way, we are using good vibrations (frequencies) to harmonize the bad vibrations.
-I’m still using the essential oils (which do help calm him although I’m down to using just the White Light (rarely available) or White Angelica before bed.
+I’m still using essential oils.
 What we are using now at night (which has helped ALL of us to sleep well) is the WholeTones 2Sleep unit.

 I’m also still using homeopathy with him each morning (this newest remedy seems to be helping him the most – and this one I had figured out and concurred on with my homeopath/friend Sarah).
 The reason I don’t share the remedies is simply because I think homeopathy is an art best dealt with according to your dog’s unique needs through guided help.